 “Unintended/Environment objects” in all scenario tables should be changed to “Environmental Objects (EO)” to align terminology across modeling methodology and deployment scenario discussions.

-Physical characteristics (e.g., size, material) of the sensing targets should be avoided until consensus is reached on whether/how to model these parameters.
+Physical characteristics (e.g., size, shape, material) of the sensing targets as part of the scenarios should be discussed after consensus is reached on whether/how to model these parameters.
 This also impacts min.
 3D distances.

 Evaluation parameters for EOs should not be included in the scenario tables until consensus is reached on whether/how to model these parameters.